influxdata/influxdb/README.md

   should return in < 100ms.

 ## Getting Started
-*The following directions apply only to the 0.9.0 release or building from the source on master.*
+*The following directions apply only to the 0.9.x series or building from the source on master.*

 ### Building